jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 <div align=center><img src="imgs/2_2.png" alt="drawing" width="1000"/></div>

-You will see four components at the top-level, 2 instances of meta_harden, one instance of uart_rx, and one instance of led_ctl.
+You will see four components at the top-level, 2 instances of `meta_harden`, one instance of `uart_rx`, and one instance of `led_ctl`.

-* To see where the uart_rx_i0 gets generated, right-click on the uart_rx_i0 instance and select Go To Source and see that line 100 in the source code is generating it.
+* To see where the `uart_rx_i0` gets generated, right-click on the `uart_rx_i0` instance and select Go To Source and see that line 100 in the source code is generating it.

-* Double-click on the uart_rx_i0 instance in the schematic diagram to see the underlying components.
+* Double-click on the `uart_rx_i0` instance in the schematic diagram to see the underlying components.

 <div align=center><img src="imgs/2_3.png" alt="drawing" width="1000"/></div>